-I have to tell you, I’m obsessed with smoothie bowls.
-I’ve been making them for the past few years but lately I’ve been upping my game.
+I have to tell you, I’m obsessed with vegan smoothie bowls.
+I’ve been making them for the past few years but lately, I’ve been upping my game.

 There are so many smoothie bowl ingredients and toppings to choose from, the combinations are endless!

 Even though there are many ingredient options, I tend to make the same basic recipe shell which includes: